kubernetes/sig-security/sig-security-tooling/vex-feed/hack/README.md

 ## Typical workflow

-1. Add or edit a per-issue document under `files/`.
+1. Add a per-issue document under `files/` — either by hand, or scaffold one with `python3 hack/new-issue.py <issue-number>` (fetches the issue, extracts its CVE IDs, and writes a stub with status `under_investigation` and TODO notes for you to complete).
 2. If the new/changed CVE is reported by more than one issue, add or update its entry in `merge-overrides.json`.
 3. Run `python3 hack/build-feed.py`.